KNKI

 Ongoing Consent

-Either partner can withdraw anytime
+Either partner withdraws anytime

 Emotional & physical support follows